ONTAP 9 Manuals ( CA08871-402 )

 1. Create the S3 server:

-vserver object-store-server create -vserver svm_name -object-store-server s3_server_fqdn -certificate-name s3_server_name -comment text [additional_options]
+vserver object-store-server create -vserver svm_name -object-store-server s3_server_fqdn -certificate-name server_certificate_name -comment text [additional_options]

 You can specify additional options when creating the S3 server or at any time later.

-• The SVM name can be either a data SVM or Cluster (the system SVM name) if you are configuring local tiering.
+• If you are configuring local tiering, the SVM name can either be a data SVM or system SVM (cluster) name.

 • HTTPS is enabled by default on port 443.
 You can change the port number with the -secure-listener-port option.

-When HTTPS is enabled, CA certificates are required for proper integration with SSL/TLS.
+When HTTPS is enabled, CA certificates are required for correct integration with SSL/TLS.
+Beginning with ONTAP 9.15.1, TLS 1.3 is supported with S3 object storage.

-When HTTP is enabled, all the request and responses are sent over the network in clear text.
+When HTTP is enabled, the request and responses are sent over the network in clear text.

 vserver object-store-server show